Are you scrambling for more time as you juggle work and family? We’re busy, but it turns out moms have more time than we think. Here’s why.

 If you want more time with your kids, choose to spend less time doing other things.

 As with most things, a balance is key.
 I make my bed every morning.
 I plan my meals every week and have my kids clean their toys at the end of each day.
-I just bought a planner, for crying out loud.
+I just bought a planner (affiliate link), for crying out loud.

 Still, I also understand that I don’t need to bleach the kitchen sink every night.
 I’m fine with the toys sitting at a random arrangement on the shelves, even if they don’t look pretty.
 And I base my days on a loose schedule, not one tracked by the minute.